UIUC-ECE374B/su24/_policies/grading.md

 Important notes:

 - Grade cutoffs change for every semester simply because the exam/homework garde distributions change every semester.
-- Cutoffs (even for the relative scheme) are finalized after the third midterm so students can figure out if they want to take the final or not.
+- Cutoffs (even for the relative scheme) are finalized after the last midterm so students can figure out if they want to take the final or not.